 ITIL Practitioner Training Materials

-We released the ITIL Practitioner training materials in early February and since then, ITpreneurs partners have scheduled and delivered courses using the training materials we’ve build.
+We released the ITIL Practitioner training materials in early February and since then, ITpreneurs partners have scheduled and delivered courses using the training materials we’ve to build.
 The first students have already passed the exam.
-Curious what it’s all about?
-Download the sample materials.

 ITIL Practitioner – Fun to teach and fun to be part of.